Utility Billing Frequently Asked Questions

 What is RUBS?

 RUBS stands for ratio utility billing system.
 When it is not possible to install submeters due to building construction, or the owner does not want to make a capital investment, ratio utility billing systems (RUBS) are a method of accurately and fairly charging residents for utility usage.
 RUBS can be calculated using a number of formulas including square footage, number of residents, number of water fixtures, etc. Like submetering, RUBS will improve cash flow and net operating income for the owner and will also encourage residents to conserve.
 A RUBS program can be put in place for many types of services that a multifamily residential property would offer for its residents.
-RUBS is practical due to the lack of up-front costs, and in most cases, the small service charge for us to handle the invoicing and collections
+RUBS is practical due to the lack of up-front costs, and in most cases, the small service charge for us to handle the invoicing and collections is passed on to the residents.

 Will RUBS impact occupancy?